auremoser/ams-maps-17/workshop.md

 Journalists have used [GDELT](http://gdeltproject.org/) data to [track wildlife crime](http://news.nationalgeographic.com/2015/07/150706-wildlife-crime-technology-poaching-endangered-animals/), and the [spread of the Islamic State in the Middle East](http://foreignpolicy.com/2015/06/19/islamc-state-big-data-middle-east/) among other things.

-You can fork the GDELT hourly synced data set from the CartoDB DataLibrary and add it as a layer on your map or use the [Geographic Search Tool](http://blog.gdeltproject.org/announcing-gdelt-geographic-news-search/) linked above to search for tags of interest.
+You can fork the GDELT hourly synced data set from the Carto DataLibrary and add it as a layer on your map or use the [Geographic Search Tool](http://blog.gdeltproject.org/announcing-gdelt-geographic-news-search/) linked above to search for tags of interest.

 **CHART GRAPHICS**